Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 ### Debug modes

-HDRP includes debug modes that can help you to set the correct exposure for your Scene.
+HDRP includes debug modes that to help you debug your assets, your lighting, and your scene.

 #### Lighting debug view